UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 where:

-- `product` indicates which product the image is for, for example `vmw` for UKCloud for VMware, `conn` for Connectivity or `ptl` for the UKCloud Portal.
+- `product` indicates which product the image is for, for example `vmw` for UKCloud for VMware, `conn` for Connectivity or `ptl` for the UKCloud Portal

-- `tool` (optional) indicates the tool the image is depicting.
-This will be different for each product.
+- `tool` (optional) indicates the tool the image is depicting, which may be different for each product

-- `ui` (optional) indicates the UI element the image is depicting, for example, `mnu` for a menu, `btn` for a button or `tab` for a tab.
+- `ui` (optional) indicates the UI element the image is depicting, for example, `mnu` for a menu, `btn` for a button or `tab` for a tab

-- `description` indicates the purpose of the image.
+- `description` indicates the purpose of the image

 ## Related articles